Explanatory notes for business rates

 The aggregate rateable value of all the properties mentioned in (b), must not exceed £19,999 outside London or £27,999 in London on each day for which relief is being sought.
 If the rateable value, or aggregate rateable value, increases above those levels, relief will cease from the day of the increase.

 The government has introduced additional support to small businesses.
-For those businesses that take on an additional property which would normally have meant the loss of small business rates relief, the government has confirmed that they will be allowed to keep that relief for a period of 12 months.
+For those businesses that take on an additional property which would normally have meant the loss of small business rates relief, the government has confirmed that they will be allowed to keep that relief for a period of 12 months if the additional property was taken on before 27 November 2025, or for a period of 3 years if the additional property was taken on or after 27 November 2025.

-If you meet the eligibility criteria and have not received the relief, please contact us:
+If you meet the eligibility criteria and have not received SBRR, please apply online.

 Charity and community amateur sports club relief